What are the risks involved in renting out your own car?

 Traffic fine/parking ticket

-If the tenant receives a traffic or parking fine with your car, this fine will still be registered in your name, because you are the licence plate holder.
-The giro slip from the Central Fine Collection Agency will therefore arrive at your doorstep.
-Although the hirer (or the intermediary who stands surety) will eventually have to (re)pay the fine, you remain ultimately responsible to the judicial authorities and if you are unable to advance the fine yourself, this can cause problems with the judicial authorities.
-Moreover, it remains to be seen how long the intermediary or the hirer will have to pay the fine and what efforts you will have to make.
+If the tenant receives a traffic or parking fine with your car, this fine will still be registered in your name, because you are the license plate holder.
+The giro slip from the Central Judicial Collection Agency will therefore fall into your mailbox.
+Although the renter (or the intermediary who acts as guarantor) will eventually have to (re)pay the fine, you remain ultimately responsible to the Justice Department and if you are unable to advance the fine yourself, this can cause problems with the Justice Department.
+Moreover, it remains to be seen within what period of time the intermediary or the renter will pay (back) the fine and what effort you will have to put in.

-If you rent out the car without an intermediary, you will have to recover the amount of the fine from the hirer yourself, which can be difficult.
+If you rent the car without an intermediary, you will have to recover the amount of the fine from the renter yourself, which can be difficult.

 Because all fines (and damages) during the rental will be in your name, this can have legal consequences in the long run.